braze-inc/braze-docs/_docs/_help/release_notes/2021/july.md

 ## Nested Object Support for Event Properties

-Braze now supports [nested object support]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/nested_object_support/) for custom events and purchase events.
-Nested object support allows you to send arrays of data as properties of custom events and purchases.
+Braze now supports [nested objects]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/nested_object_support/) for custom events and purchase events.
+Nested objects  allow you to send arrays of data as properties of custom events and purchases.
 This nested data can be used for templating personalized information in API-triggered messages through the use of Liquid and dot notation.

 ## New HMAC Liquid Filters